dCache/admin-space/build-dcache-from-source.md

 dnf install -y maven oidc-agent-cli java-21-openjdk-devel
 ```

 We assume you already have a functional dCache configuration and database.
-If you haven't, please follow the steps in https://www.dcache.org/manuals/Book-10.2/install.shtml.
+If you haven't, please follow the steps in https://www.dcache.org/manuals/Book-10.2/install.shtml, or use the [dCache-aio](https://github.com/sara-nl/dcache_aio) script to quickly set up a simple dCache instance.

 ## 2. First time